Eco-friendly holiday decorations and gift ideas

-Holiday decorating is a great way to get into the spirit of the season and if you’re looking to spice it up this year, why not think of some ways to make it look festive and be environmental as well.
-Here are some "green" décor ideas for all the upcoming holidays you may celebrate including Thanksgiving, Christmas, Hanukkah and Kwanzaa.
+Decorating and buying gifts for the holidays can help you get into the spirit of the season, but if you’re looking for a change this year, why not consider some ways to make the holidays still look and feel festive without all the waste and excess.
+Here are some "green" décor and gift giving ideas for upcoming holidays you may be celebrating including Thanksgiving, Christmas, Hanukkah and Kwanzaa.

 Grab some beautiful fall leaves and let them dry out.
 Use Mod Podge to attach them to the side of a mason jar.
 Add a tea light or a votive candle to create a warm fall feel.

 Give thanks with a tree

 Gather some small sticks outside and put them in a vase.
 Have guests write what they are thankful for and attach the messages to the sticks.
 Not only does this give guests something to think about, but it can also be a beautiful centerpiece for your Thanksgiving table.